-Outdoor assembly areas have been selected to facilitate delivery of emergency services.
+After the immediate danger is past and if there is damage to the degree that you cannot return home, you should attempt to reach a designated assembly area.
+These outdoor areas have been selected to facilitate delivery of emergency services.
 It may be several days before help can arrive, so if possible, bring your own three-day emergency kit and emergency shelter.

-The assembly areas listed below are not specific in terms of boundaries.
+Assembly areas are not specific in terms of boundaries.
 You may camp or park in adjacent areas.
-Take care not to block a roadway-leave access for emergency vehicles.
+Do not block a roadway leave access for emergency vehicles.